jconwell/fqdn_parser/README.rst

 FQDN Parser
 ===========

-*Note: the API is still being fleshed out and subject to change*

 --------
 Overview
 --------

-FQDN Parser (Fully Qualified Domain Name Parser) is a library used to (surprise!) parse FQDNs into their component parts, including subdomains, domain names, and the `public suffix <https://publicsuffix.org/list/public_suffix_list.dat>`_.
+FQDN Parser (Fully Qualified Domain Name Parser) is a library used to (surprise) parse FQDNs into their component parts, including subdomains, domain names, and the `public suffix <https://publicsuffix.org/list/public_suffix_list.dat>`_.

-It also provides additional contextual metadata about the domain's publix suffix including:
+It also provides additional contextual metadata about the domain's TLD including:

 - International TLDs in both unicode and puny code format
 - The TLD type: generic, generic-restricted, country-code, sponsored, test, infrastructure, and host_suffix (.onion)